+Heroin detox is covered by insurance programs.
 In the United States of America, many reforms have been made in the health care sector in the last few years that have proved to be very beneficial.
 Drug-related problems are also being treated more often due to these legislations.
-More and more people are now getting medical treatments for heroin and other drug detoxification.
+More and more people are now getting medical treatments for heroin detox and other drug detoxification.
 Health insurance has been made much easier for the general public.
 Drug treatment programs are being carried out in routine in many of the areas of the country.
 Still, in some cases, the issue of treatment is a bit complicated.
 Patients find it difficult to get an insurance provider who can bear the entire cost of the treatment.
 Some of the treatment services are expensive, so many insurance providers hesitate in providing the money for those specific treatments.

-But the detoxification of heroin and many other drug-related issues, unfortunately, lie under the banner of those areas where the insurance providers are not very clear.
+But the heroin detox and many other drug-related issues, unfortunately, lie under the banner of those areas where the insurance providers are not very clear.
 Most of the time, they don’t know whether they can, or they should be bearing the cost of these treatments or not.
 So we can say that all these treatments are riddled with gray areas for the patients as well as the service providers.

 Prior to the advent of government involvement, health insurance was viewed as something for the well-to-off, the wealthy and those who could afford it.
 The minimum wage tends to cause employers to turn away people who want to make high contributions toward coverage for catastrophic illnesses because they cannot afford it, or perhaps save money to allow these individuals to purchase such plans if the health plans do not factor in as long- There was nothing to discuss about, as there was nothing that could be discovered that was not done.
 In most cases, this meant that addictions were not identified or treated.
 As uninsured people learned the high costs of addiction treatment, many chose to avoid treatment because they could not afford it.